cnnrhill/y-generic-sync/README.md

     const syncProvider = new GenericSyncProvider(doc);

     syncProvider.on('broadcast', (bytes, origin) => {
-        // implement your own code to broadcast `bytes` (a Uint8Array) to all peers });
+        // Implement your own code to broadcast `bytes` (a Uint8Array).
+        // Be sure to send the message to all peers.
+    });

     // use callbacks to pass messages and other events into the sync provider: